cryptator/assembly-code-analysis/README.md

 #assembly-code-analysis
 Python scripts for analyzing intel assembly language codes(.asm) using opcode frequency.
 <br />
-Running the script on a folder containing .ASM files will output a CSV file with the first row containing the index of the opcode in the **opcodeList.txt** file and the first column will contain the name of each file, followed by the frequency of each opcode that occurs in the list.
+Running the script on a folder containing .ASM files will output a CSV file with the first row containing the index of the opcode according to the **opcodeList.txt** file and the first column will contain the name of each file, followed by the frequency of each opcode that occurs in the list.
+(See the table below for more details)
 <br />
 **opcodeList.txt** contains all the opcodes that we are required to scan
 <br />